feddieminas/flask_basket_players/README.md

   - I insert a summary table of existing players so that I can achieve
     - scrolling for responsive design
     - edit button at the end of each row per player, easy to adjust values to obtain user flexibility
-  - Main two chart types (barchart and piechart) and attributes chosen are distinct (birth region and virtual spend) to achieve diversity
+  - Main two chart types (barchart and piechart) and attributes (birth region and virtual spend) chosen are distinct to achieve diversity
   - Modal insert on edit and delete player to achieve a cross-check decision.

 - As a user :
-  - Having several players registered, I would like to be displayed on a chart above my table, the top five players willing to spend more to meet in person.
+  - Having several players registered, I would like the top five players willing to spend more to meet in person, to be displayed on a chart above my table.
-  - On Player forms, since there are several fields, I like the idea of having less fields to insert and more fields to choose.
+  - On Player forms, since there are several fields, I like the idea of having less fields to insert text/number and having more fields to choose from a list.
   - As the rating is ranged from 1 to 10 on disciplines and 1 to 20 on virtual times, I like the idea of beeing able to insert a decimal and distinct any close preference among disciplines, virtuals and players.

-A mockup frame of the website, one could find it at the attached pdf file at the directory mockup_frame. db-schema on page 2 inside the pdf file.
+A mockup frame of the website, one could find it at the attached pdf file at the directory mockup_frame. noSQL schema on page 1 and 2 inside the pdf file.

 ## Features